 London’s magCulture shop returns to Vitsœ to celebrate a new golden age of the magazine, this time in New York.

-Finding its home in a parade of shops at the bottom of London’s first council-built tower block on the 1958 Brunswick Estate, magCulture opened its doors in December 2015.
-Replacing a faltering newsagent with ordered calm, magCulture invites visitors to pause in comfort with the latest and greatest in print.
+Finding its home in a parade of shops at the bottom of London’s first council-built tower block on the 1958 Brunswick Estate, magCulture opened the doors to its first shop in December 2015.
+Replacing a faltering newsagent with ordered calm, founder Jeremy Leslie invites visitors to pause in comfort with the latest and greatest in print.

-Founder Jeremy Leslie has enjoyed twenty years immersed in print.
-His career as an editorial designer lead to the launch of the website magCulture, the success of which prompted the introduction of his online shop, and the launch of its Clerkenwell premises and HQ.
-Challenging the assumption that printed matter is approaching extinction, his desire to create a place to come and enjoy well-designed independent publications has been realised.
+Leslie has enjoyed twenty years immersed in publishing.
+His career as an editorial designer led to the launch of the magCulture website, the success of which prompted the introduction of his online shop, a collaboration with Vitsœ at London Design Festival in 2014 and then launch of this Clerkenwell shop and HQ.
+Challenging the assumption that printed matter is approaching extinction, his desire to create a place to go and enjoy well-designed independent publications has been realized.